makandz/Project-DaT/README.md

 # Project DaT
-This is my grade 12 final project, a self driving car.
+This is my grade 12 computer engineering final project, a self driving car.

 ## The goal
 The goal of this project was to make a car that can do the following the things: